frommie/rasahub-debug/README.rst

 Rasahub-Debug
 =============

 Rasahub-Debug is a simple socket connector for debugging Rasahub.
+You can connect to the debug plugin with the `rasahub-debug-client`_.

 ----